schoenemeyer/install-kubernetes-virtualbox/README.md

 thomas@master:~$
 ```

-Usually you have workernodes in your cluster, but if yu want to run Pods on the master node you can do by untaint the master node with
+Usually you have workernodes in your cluster, but if you want to run Pods on the master node you can do by untaint the master node with
 ```
 kubectl taint nodes --all node-role.kubernetes.io/master-
 ```
 Now you can add any number of machines by running the following on each node as root
 ```